johncrim/jest-spectator-bugs/README.md

-# Bug Repro for jest-preset-angular
+# Bug Repro for spectator and jest using jest-preset-angular

-This repo is a bug repro for https://github.com/thymikee/jest-preset-angular/issues/622 .

 Repo created from https://github.com/johncrim/ng-jest-starter .